-NFA London North complaints procedures aim to deal with complaints received in a prompt and equitable manner.
+Jay Fostering's complaints procedures aims to deal with complaints received in a prompt and equitable manner.
 The Registered Manager and the Quality Assurance Manager are responsible for monitoring complaints and their outcomes.

 Complaints Policy

 All children and adults with whom the company comes into contact have the right to receive a quality, professional service.
 If they do not feel they have received such a service, they have the right to complain and have that complaint listened to.
 All complaints will be acknowledged within seven working days and will indicate whether it is resolvable at Stage 1 or will require Stage 2 investigation.